How to Ship Heavy Haul & Oversize Loads

 What is a flatbed trailer?

-A flatbed trailer is a type of trailer with a completely flatbed, with no sides or roof, allowing for easier loading/unloading of shipments.
+A flatbed trailer is a type of trailer with a completely flat trailer, or bed, with no sides or roof, allowing for easier loading/unloading of shipments.

 What is a flat rack trailer?